Timeline of the COVID-19 pandemic in New Zealand (2021): December 2021

 On 1 December, the number of community cases in Nelson reached four.
 In response, several testing centres were established.
 In addition, the Ministry of Health also established a list of locations of interests including a brothel, bars, supermarkets, and petrol stations.

 On 6 December, four new cases were reported in Nelson, bringing the total number of community cases in the city to 19.

 On 10 December, 95 new community cases were reported, bringing the total number of cases associated with the Delta variant outbreak to 9,552.
 Two deaths were also reported; one at Middlemore Hospital and the other at Auckland City Hospital.
 56 people are in hospital and there are 6,630 active cases.
 The patient who died at Auckland City Hospital was later identified as an individual in their 30s, making them the youngest person to die of COVID-19 in New Zealand.

 On 14 December, the Health Ministry confirmed that several flight crew in managed isolation had been identified as close contacts of an Omicron variant case in Australia.

 On 15 December, the Health Ministry confirmed that one person had died from COVID-19 at Tauranga Hospital.
 In addition, 74 community cases were reported including 15 in the South Taranaki town of Eltham, 56 in Auckland, seven in Tauranga, and nine in Waikato.

-On 16 December, New Zealand confirmed its first case of the Omicron variant, an individual who arrived in Auckland from Germany via Dubai in 10 December.
+On 16 December, New Zealand confirmed its first case of the Omicron variant, an individual who arrived in Auckland from Germany via Dubai on 10 December.
 The individual then flew to an MIQ facility in Christchurch via a flight chartered for international arrivals.
 As a precautionary measure, all individuals on that flight were required to go into managed isolation for ten days.

 On 17 December, the Health Ministry confirmed that a child under the age of ten years who had died earlier in the week was the youngest COVID-19 case to die in New Zealand.
 The child was a contact of an identified case but was not a known COVID-19 case prior to their death.
 The child was subsequently identified as a Māori boy, leading for calls from several health experts including Dr Siouxsie Wiles to give priority to Māori and Pacific Islanders in the vaccine rollout.